initialxy/initialxy.github.io/_posts/2013-11-21-using-weinre.md

 * ```
 console.log();
 ```
 will through an exception.
 This is more of a bug than issue, but worth mentioning.
-So make sure when you are doing _console_ debugging, you clear fully take things out.
+So make sure you fully take things out when _console_ debugging, .

 ### Tips